pachterlab/kallisto/manual.md

     Usage: kallisto quant [arguments] FASTQ-files

     Required arguments:
-    -i, --index=INT               Filename for the kallisto index to be used for quantification
+    -i, --index=STRING            Filename for the kallisto index to be used for quantification
     -o, --output-dir=STRING       Directory to write output to